Alzheimer's disease

 - Roadmap 2030, with a particular focus on transforming early Alzheimer’s disease care

-- An open access dynamic simulation model of Alzheimer’ disease for solution design and implementation planning
+- An open access dynamic simulation model of Alzheimer’ disease for system innovation design and implementation planning

-- Implementation plan for one selected system solution, demonstrating use of the simulation model
+- Implementation plan for several system change blueprints, demonstrating use of the simulation model on actionable opportunities

-- Ongoing communication activities to enhance visibility and catalyze real-world adoption of solutions and tools across the global Alzheimer’s ecosystem.
+- Ongoing communication activities to enhance visibility and catalyze real-world adoption of tools and blueprints across the Alzheimer’s ecosystem.

 Obesity